Medical-Legal Partnership Field Placement

 Whitt sees great value in the medical-legal partnership model, which takes a preventative approach to pinpointing potential legal barriers to health and resolving those issues before they escalate into full-fledged legal problems and health emergencies.
 “If you can head off those problems at the pass, it helps everybody – not just the client, but our entire health care economy,” she said.
 “I think it’s really interesting work.”

-Summer and Fall 2016 applications for externship placements at the MLP will open on Feb.
+Summer and Fall 2016 applications for field placements at the MLP will open on Feb.
 11, 2016.
 Please visit the Symplicity website to view the application.

 Students can apply to enroll for the fall or spring semester (3 credits) or summer sessions (1-4 credits per session) and work out of the MLP office located at the University of Kansas Medical Center, 3901 Rainbow Blvd., Kansas City, Kansas.

-The MLP is an externship placement through the KU Law Externship Clinic.
-To apply for a placement with the MLP, please complete an application for the extern position through Symplicity with Career Services.
+To apply for a field placement with the MLP, please complete an application for the extern position through Symplicity with Career Services.
 Placements will be determined on a rolling basis until all externship positions are filled.
 Students who have completed at least 28 hours of coursework at the time of placement are eligible to apply for a placement with the MLP.